Connections

 Some third party APIs are exposed as multiple instances or environments.
 For example, in addition to the regular "production" environment, they may expose a "sandbox" environment.
 The API contract is exactly the same, and the authorization process is exactly the same, but a part of the request (often, the hostname) is different.
 It can be useful to allow access to all of the environments (called "Connections" in this documentation) through the same ShipEngine Connect App, since most of the code should be exactly the same.

-In order to support multiple environments, your AuthProcess
+In order to support multiple environments, your AuthProcess definition must

-section.
+include a connections section.
 It requires two attributes: connection_names

-and default_connection_name
+and default_connection_name.

 This page only describes the OAuth aspects of connection names.
 If you want the user to be presented with a choice of connections in the UI, you must also declare the possible connection names in the

-section.
+OrderSources.AccountConnectionsection.
 See the Metadata Definition documentation.

-must define the connection to use when one is
+The default_connection_name must define the connection to use when one is

 not specified by the end user.
 In some situations, the end user will not have

-a choice, so the connection they use is driven by the default_connection_name
+a choice, so the connection they use is driven by the default_connection_name.

-is an object keyed by the names (strings) of
+The value of connection_names is an object keyed by the names (strings) of

-the available connections (ex: "production"
+the available connections (ex: "production" and "sandbox").
+The value of

 each entry is a JSON object containing all of the configuration that needs to